ArduPilot/ardupilot_wiki/common/source/docs/common-relay.rst

 .. image:: ../../../images/User_params.png
     :target: ../_images/User_params.png

-.. note:: This screen allows setting RC5 thru RC14, but any RC channel (1-16) can have its RCx_OPTION set as a RELAY, if its not already being used as another control function using the CONFIG/Full Parameter List screen.
+.. note:: This screen allows setting RC5 thru RC14, but any RC channel (1-16) can have its ``RCx_OPTION`` (See :ref:`common-auxiliary-functions`) set as a RELAY, if its not already being used as another control function using the CONFIG/Full Parameter List screen.

 Mission control of the relay
 ============================